LOCATIONHeather Gaudio Fine Art

 New Canaan, 06840, CT,USA

 Featured Description (from the owner)

-Heather Gaudio Fine Art specializes in emerging and established artists, offering paintings, works on paper, photography and sculpture.
-The gallery provides a full range of art advisory services, from forming and maintaining a collection, to securing secondary market material, to assisting with framing and installation.
-The focus is on each individual client, selecting art that best serves their vision, space and resources.
-The six carefully curated exhibitions held every year are designed to present important talent appealing to a broad range of interests and sensibilities.
-The gallery also dedicates its exhibition space to site-specific installations as a way to expand and re-contextualize the artists’ processes.
-Participation in several national and international art fairs has also enabled the gallery to showcase its roster artists to wider audiences.
-Hours are Tuesday through Saturday; 10:30am to 5:30pm and by appointment.
+Heather Gaudio Fine Art specializes in emerging and established artists, offering painting, works on paper, photography and sculpture.
+The gallery provides a full-range of art advisory services, from forming and maintaining a collection, to securing secondary market material, to assisting with framing and installation.
+The focus is on each individual client, selecting art that best serves his or her vision, space, and resources.
+The six exhibitions offered every year are designed to present important talent and provide artwork appealing to a broad range of interests.
+Gallery hours are Tuesday through Saturday; 10:30am to 5:30pm; and by appointment.